amcowden97/Personal-Website/README.md

     __Contact Page__:   basic contact information as well as other info such as a link to my Github account

  * Files Provided with this project
-    __HTML Pages__ stores the .html files used to represent the previous pages of the website in their most basic form __Images__ contains the images and videos used in this website such as (Background Images, Project Images, Code Samples) __Style Sheets__ contains the .css file used to style the content and pages of the website
+    __HTML Pages__ stores the .html files used to represent the previous pages of the website in their most basic form.
+    __Images__ contains the images and videos used in this website such as (Background Images, Project Images, Code Samples).
+    __Style Sheets__ contains the .css file used to style the content and pages of the website.
+    __Fonts__ holds the files used to represent the stylized fonts used in this website not given by default.

  * ***NOTE THAT THIS WEBSITE IS NOT YET POSTED ONLINE AND IS ONLY IN INTRODUCTORY STAGES***